 Description

-DESCRIPTION: the memorial comprises a short-armed ring cross head with chamfered edges upon a tapering octagonal shaft.
-The face bears a carved Sword of Sacrifice and the base of the shaft is moulded.
+Thorney Hill War Memorial is made of Portland stone.
+The memorial features a short-armed ring cross head with chamfered edges, which sits on a tapering octagonal shaft.
+The face of the shaft is adorned with a carved Sword of Sacrifice, and the base of the shaft is moulded.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.